mariohevia/mariohevia.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Research Fellow at the [University of Birmingham](https://www.birmingham.ac.uk/index.aspx) in the [School of Computer Science](https://www.birmingham.ac.uk/schools/computer-science/index.aspx) in the group of [Prof. Per Kristian Lehre](https://www.cs.bham.ac.uk/~lehrepk/).
+I am a Research Fellow at the [University of Birmingham](https://www.birmingham.ac.uk/index.aspx) in the [School of Computer Science](https://www.birmingham.ac.uk/schools/computer-science/index.aspx) in the group of [Prof. Per&nbsp;Kristian&nbsp;Lehre](https://www.cs.bham.ac.uk/~lehrepk/).
 Before coming to Birmingham, I obtained a PhD degree at the [University of Sheffield](https://www.sheffield.ac.uk/) under supervision of [Prof. Dirk Sudholt](https://www.fim.uni-passau.de/intelligent-systems/) and [Prof. Pietro Oliveto](http://staffwww.dcs.shef.ac.uk/people/P.Oliveto/index.html).

 My main research interests are in theory of evolutionary computation and randomized search heuristics.
-Currently I am working on the analysis of competitive co-evolutionary algorithms.
+Currently, I&nbsp;am working on the analysis of competitive co-evolutionary algorithms.